 Also have two “oops” blocks, which I guess you might call – pieced “square within a square” blocks.
 My “pinwheeling” went awry during my piecing of these blocks!

 So what am I going to do with 72 (or more) 2.5 inch x 2.5 inch pinwheel blocks?
 Well your guess is as good as mine!

 For now I am going to put them into my new “Parts Department” I created in my stash after seeing a trunk show and presentation by the Australian quilt designer, Jen Kingwell (see my post Revisiting Traditional Piecing).
 During her trunk show presentation she talked about using blocks from her “Parts Department” (leftover blocks from other projects, etc.).
-I was also inspired by the huge “Parts Department” my friend Betty Anne has in her scrap collection.

 Another project I worked on this past week was to go through my stash of fabric scraps and pull out all the scrap triangles and scrap small squares.
 I put them in separate bags to use for future improvisational quilting projects.